MatthewK100000/RatingsModel/README.md

 In the whole state, there are 4.4 million people eligible to vote.
 Note that this does not necessarily mean registered; they just satisfy certain jurisdictional standards (for example, citizenry and at least X years of age).
 You screen your participants based on if they met these standards (to remove the ambiguity of asking children for instance).

-It is projected that 2.3 million will vote, and you obtain this from some regression model.
-Assume an individual's chances of voting for either candidate are independent of whether or not they will vote, that is, the chances remain unaffected for those motivated to vote than those that are not, that observed proportions will (or approximately) carry on, and that there is no bias with regards to which individuals are asked (for example, you're not selectively looking at responses only from a particular city, but statewide)[^4].
+It is projected that 2.3 million will vote, and you obtain this from some regression model[^4].
+Assume an individual's chances of voting for either candidate are independent of whether or not they will vote, that is, the chances remain unaffected for those motivated to vote than those that are not, that the observed proportions will (or approximately) carry on, and that there is no bias with regards to which individuals are asked (for example, you're not selectively looking at responses only from a particular city, but statewide)[^5].
 One can then filter out individuals from the list of 4090 + 3910 = 8000, so that only those who will vote remain through a [Hypergeometric(N = 4,400,000, K = 2,300,000, n = 8000)](https://en.wikipedia.org/wiki/Hypergeometric_distribution) distribution.
 Is there a significant difference between 4090 and 3910?

 ```python
 from scipy import stats